biomurph/Mouse/README.md

 # Mouse
-Repository for Open Source Mouse beta Firmware and Hardware
+Repository for Open Source Mouse Firmware and Hardware

-### What Code To Use?

-Install the MouseEye library and use Use Mouse-Test-Buttons-Eye-Wheel.ino which is the prototype for the one-library-to-rule-them-all.
+### Install The Firmware

+Either download the ZIP of this repo or clone it.
+Then move the file named `Mousey` into your `Documents > Arduino > libraries` folder.
+Open or restart Arduino, Then goto `File > Examples > Mousey > OpenMouse` to find the sketch that runs on OpenMouse.

 ## Anatomy of Mouse
 ![mousePrototype](images/mousePrototype.jpg)

 napkin sketch

+## Assemble Your Mouse!

+coming soon.....